-Asset valuation and additions
+4. Asset valuation and additions

 SPT has a significant capital investment programme.
-The revised capital programme 2019/20 (November 2019) planned for capital expenditure of £68.143 million of which £44.039 million is in respect of subway modernisation.
+The Capital Programme 2018/19 (February 2018) planned for capital expenditure of £74.525million (Category 1 programmes).

 SPT's assets are revalued regularly to ensure that their carrying amount is not materially different from their fair value at the year-end, but as a minimum every five years.
 Land and buildings were revalued by SPT's external valuer as at 31 March 2017 and are revalued in accordance with the external valuer's 5-year programme.
-Additional valuations may be carried out on an adhoc basis out with the rolling programme arrangements, for example, when an asset has been significantly modernised/upgraded.
+In 2017/18, two subway stations were revalued following the completion of modernisation works.
 Investment properties are valued annually at fair value, in line with the Code.